-Many other things, including panic attacks, lung cancer, and low red blood cell count (anemia), can make you feel out of breath.
-If you have dyspnea and don't know why, make an appointment with your doctor to find out.
+Other things, including lung cancer and tuberculosis, can make you feel out of breath.
+If you have dyspnea and don't know why, see your doctor to find out.

 Other tests you might have include:

-- Pulse oximetry -- a device is clipped to your finger or ear lobe, and a light on it measures how much oxygen is in your blood.
+- Pulse oximetry.
+The doctor clips a device to your finger or ear lobe to measure how much oxygen is in your blood.

-- Blood tests, including a complete blood count (CBC) to see if you have anemia (when your body doesn't make enough red blood cells) or an infection and other tests to check for a blood clot or fluid in your lungs.
+- Blood tests.
+They can show if you have anemia or an infection and can check for a blood clot or fluid in your lungs.

-- Chest X-ray or a computerized tomography (CT) scan to see if you have pneumonia, blood clot in your lung, or other lung disease.
+- Chest X-ray or a CT scan.
+They can see if you have pneumonia, a blood clot in your lung, or other lung diseases.
 A CT scan puts several X-rays taken from different angles together to make a more complete picture.

-- Electrocardiogram (ECG) to measure the electrical signals from your heart to see if you're having a heart attack and find out how fast your heart is beating and if it has a healthy rhythm.
+- Electrocardiogram (EKG).
+It measures the electrical signals from your heart to see if you're having a heart attack and find out how fast your heart is beating and if it has a healthy rhythm.

 You often can build up your lung strength with exercise.
 Ask your doctor what activities are right for you.
 If you smoke, quit.
 Smoking is bad for your breathing and your overall health.